Skip to content

 Limitations and Criticisms of IDA

-1. Distillation Must Preserve Alignment: Training methods should ensure that the distilled model behaves as the overseer would, without introducing misaligned behaviors.
+1. Distillation must preserve alignment: Training methods should ensure that the distilled model behaves as the overseer would, without introducing misaligned behaviors.

 2. Amplification Must Preserve Alignment: The amplification process should use AI subroutines in ways that prevent misaligned optimization.